Chronic Depression: Feeling Down

 Chronic depression in children and teens

 Some children and teens experience prolonged depression, which may be diagnosed after a year of symptoms.
 Although teens and children experience similar symptoms to adults, there may be unique symptoms or presentations, depending on age.
-For example, children and teens may not have the words to describe their symptoms and may be more likely to isolate themselves from family instead of discussing their experiences.
+For example, children and teens may not have the words to describe symptoms of depression and may be more likely to isolate themselves from family instead of discussing their experiences.

 The root cause of depression can vary depending on your genetic makeup, life experiences, and other factors.
 Below are a few potential causes.